ABOUT US

 B.Mus (perf) Piano

 Kate Marshall has been involved in music education since she started teaching friends piano at the age of 12.
 She has now been a full-time itinerant teacher of piano and flute in the Wairarapa for 15 years.
 She completed a B.Mus (perf) in piano at Auckland University and then went over to the Northern College in Manchester and gained a PG Diploma in piano accompaniment.
-As well playing piano she has been a member of many choirs including the New Zealand National Youth Choir, played violin and flute in various community orchestras and jazz bands and now indulges her love of improvisation playing accordion/flute/violin in the the duo Bob and Kate and the band Raven Mavens.

 She has loved being involved in flute tutoring for the Wairarapa Youth Orchestra and seeing the enjoyment and progression of skills that the students derive from the sessions.